 top of page

-If you feel like you're going through life without ever really connecting with anyone, I need you to know something: You can have friends, family, even a romantic partner and still feel like something is missing.
+If you feel like you're going through life without ever truly connecting with anyone, I need you to know something: You can have friends, family, even a romantic partner and still feel like something is missing.
 That’s not your fault.
-And more importantly, there are things you can do about it.
+And more importantly, there are actions you can take to change this.

 The loneliness epidemic is reaching catastrophic levels in our digital world.
 Technology offers convenient substitutions for real human interaction but fails to activate crucial regions of our brains.
 As a result, many people feel profoundly alone despite having social connections.